 Bogdanov writes in italics: "Consistent Marxism does not admit such dogmatism and such static concepts" as eternal truths.
 (Empirio-Monism, Bk.
 III, p. ix.)
 This is a muddle.
 If the world is eternally moving and developing matter (as the Marxists think), reflected by the developing human consciousness, what is there "static" here?
-The point at issue is not the immutable essence of things, or an immutable consciousness, but the correspondence between the consciousness which reflects nature and the nature which is reflected by consciousness.
+The point at issue is not the immutable essence of things, or an immutable consciousness, but the correspondence between the consciousness.
 In connection with this question, and this question alone, the term "dogmatism" has a specific, characteristic philosophical flavour: it is a favorite word used by the idealists and the agnostics against the materialists, as we have already seen in the case of the fairly "old" materialist, Feuerbach.
 The objections brought against materialism from the standpoint of the celebrated "recent positivism" are just ancient trash.